History of Jimmy Fallon in Timeline

 Jimmy Fallon

-September 19, 1974: James Thomas Fallon Born
+September 19, 1974: Birth of James Thomas Fallon

 On September 19, 1974, James Thomas Fallon was born.
 He is an American comedian, television host, actor, singer, writer, and producer.

-1982: Compares Taxi to 48 Hrs.
+1982: Reference to 48 Hrs.

 1992: Graduates from Saugerties High School

-1997: Appears in the Film Father's Day
+1997: Appears in Father's Day

 1997: Auditions for Saturday Night Live

-In 1997, after working with The Groundlings for two years, Jimmy Fallon auditioned for Saturday Night Live but was unsuccessful.
+In 1997, after working with the Groundlings for two years, Jimmy Fallon auditioned for Saturday Night Live but was unsuccessful.

-September 1998: Debuts on Saturday Night Live
+September 1998: Debut on Saturday Night Live

-In September 1998, Jimmy Fallon debuted on Saturday Night Live as a featured player at the beginning of the show's twenty-fourth season.
+In September 1998, Fallon debuted on Saturday Night Live as a featured player at the beginning of the show's twenty-fourth season.

-1998: Appears on Spin City
+1998: Brief Appearance on Spin City

 Loading Video...